MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-local.md

 ## Prerequisites

-For installation details, see [Installing the Modern QDK on VS Code](xref:microsoft.quantum.install-qdk.overview#installing-the-modern-qdk-on-vs-code).
+For installation details, see [Installing the QDK on VS Code](xref:microsoft.quantum.install-qdk.overview#installing-the-qdk-on-vs-code).

 - An Azure Quantum workspace in your Azure subscription.
 To create a workspace, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
 - A Python environment with [Python and Pip](https://apps.microsoft.com/detail/9NRWMJP3717K) installed.
 - VS Code with the [Azure Quantum Development Kit](https://marketplace.visualstudio.com/items?itemName=quantum.qsharp-lang-vscode), [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python), and [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extensions installed.
 - The Azure Quantum `azure-quantum` Python package with the \[qiskit\] tag.
-Ensure that you have the latest version of Qiskit.
-For more information, see [Update the azure-quantum Python package](xref:microsoft.quantum.update-qdk#update-the-azure-quantum-python-packages).
-- The latest version of the Azure Quantum `azure-quantum` Python package with the \[qiskit\] tag.

-    > [!NOTE]
-    > Ensure that you have the latest version of Qiskit.
-For more information, see [Update the azure-quantum Python package](xref:microsoft.quantum.update-qdk#update-the-azure-quantum-python-packages).

     ```cmd
     python -m pip install --upgrade azure-quantum[qiskit] qsharp ipykernel
     ```
+    > [!IMPORTANT]
+    > Ensure that you have the latest version of Qiskit.
+For more information, see [Update the azure-quantum Python package](xref:microsoft.quantum.update-qdk#update-the-azure-quantum-python-packages).

     > [!NOTE]
     > If the Jupyter Python kernel `ipykernel` is not detected, VS Code will prompt you to install it.